Matthew-Taber/ss-docs/best-practices/index.md

 > **Note:** Many customers take a posted variation and alter it to meet their own needs.

 When the Professional Services team works with our customers, we gather both architectural and stakeholder requirements to come up with a design that is sized correctly to meet all business needs.
-If you are planning to design Secret Server’s architecture yourself, we suggest planning additional infrastructure based on feature utilization needs in the following order:
+If you are planning to design Secret Server's architecture yourself, we suggest planning additional infrastructure based on feature utilization needs in the following order:

 ### Session Recording